loganc04/troisjs.github.io/src/guide/core/renderer.md

 ## Events API (v0.3)

-You can use the following functions to add/remove event listeners on Renderer component :
+You can use the following functions to add/remove event listeners on Renderer components:

 <table>
   <tbody>